infinitepower18/msstore-shields/README.md

 Currently, the API has the installs endpoint ready to use.
 Just go to https://shields.io/endpoint and use `https://yourapi.address/AppID/installs` as the endpoint URL.
 And you can easily expand this API using information available in the MS Store API documentation: https://learn.microsoft.com/en-us/windows/uwp/monetize/access-analytics-data-using-windows-store-services

+For a live demo, you can check out the ms store downloads page on the [WSA Sideloader](https://github.com/infinitepower18/WSA-Sideloader) readme.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F1F1K06VY)

 ## Environment variables